 Research the Company

 Google the company name to find out what you can discover about it online.
-Post questions on Bulletin Boards, like the About.com Job Searching Forum, to see if anyone is aware of the company.
-Check web sites, like Vault, that have company specific forums to see if you can get any information that will help you decide whether to continue with the hiring process, or not.
+Check the company's LinkedIn and social pages to see what information you can find.
+Check sites like Glassdoor and read company reviews which can help you decide whether to continue with the hiring process, or not.

 Use Your Connections